WandererFakeer/Python_Data_Science_Basic_Projects/README.md

 **Insights:**

 ● SQL is the most requested skill for Data Analysts and Data Engineers, with over half the job postings for both roles.
 For Data Scientists, Python is the most sought-after skill, appearing in 70% of job postings.

-●Python is one of the most important skill, highly demanded across all three roles, but most prominently for Data Scientists (70%) and Data Engineers (61%).
+● Python is one of the most important skill, highly demanded across all three roles, but most prominently for Data Scientists (70%) and Data Engineers (61%).